PatrickFreyy/PlanIt/docs/usecase2.md

 #### 2.1.2 Mock-up

 ![OUCA]

+The checkbox "flexible" is for the feature that the application searchs for time to learn for exams.
+If the appointment is flexible, the application maybe moves it to an other time to insert time to learn.
 ### 2.2 Alternative Flows

 The user gets a warning, that he has to fill all fields.
 The client don't saves the appointment.